hookdeck/terraform-provider-hookdeck/README.md

 # Hookdeck Terraform Provider

-_[Hookdeck](https://hookdeck.com) is a prebuilt webhook infrastructure.
-It gives developers the tooling they need to monitor and troubleshoot all their inbound webhooks.
+_The [Hookdeck Event Gateway](https://hookdeck.com) enables engineering teams to build, deploy, observe, and scale event-driven applications.
 For more information, see the [Hookdeck documentation](https://hookdeck.com/docs)._

-This is a Terraform provider for Hookdeck that enables you to manage your Hookdeck account using IaC (Infrastructure-as-Code), including managing your sources, destinations, connections, transformations, and more.
-It also enables some webhook registration workflow that allows you to configure webhooks as part of your CI/CD processes.
+The Hookdeck Terraform provider enables you to manage your Hookdeck workspaces using IaC (Infrastructure-as-Code), including managing your sources, destinations, connections, transformations, and more.
+It also supports webhook registration workflow that allows you to configure webhooks as part of your CI/CD processes.

 ## Installation

 To install Hookdeck Terraform provider:

 1. Obtain your Hookdeck API key from [the dashboard](https://dashboard.hookdeck.com/workspace/secrets)
-2. Add the following to your Terraform configuration file
+2. Add the following to your Terraform configuration file:

 ```hcl
 terraform {